Welcome to Business West’s Privacy Notice.

 Other situations where we may share your data

-- In order to fulfil your international trade documentation requirements, your data will be shared with i2i Infinity Ltd which owns the e-z Cert site.
-We encourage you to read their privacy notice.
+In order to fulfil your international trade documentation requirements, your data will be shared with i2i Infinity Ltd which owns the e-z Cert site.
+We encourage you to read their privacy notice at e-zcert privacy.
 Where we are providing:

 - Arab documentation, your personal data may be passed to either the Arab-British Chamber of Commerce or Arab Country Embassies